 There are four preeminent ways to Insert or Type degree symbol in Excel.

 How to use a Keyboard Shortcut to Insert or Type degree symbol in Excel

 Well, all you need to remember is ALT + 0176.
-ALT + 0176 is keyboard Shortcut key to type degree symbol in Excel or to insert degree symbol in Excel.
+ALT + 0176 is a keyboard Shortcut key to type degree symbol in Excel or to insert degree symbols in Excel.
 First, hold the ALT Key and without leaving it Press the digits 0176 i.e. using the Numeric Keypad of your Keyboard.

 So, these were the four methods you observed to type/insert the degree symbol in Excel.